Work in Canada

 1

-Obtain a valid LMIA or employer offer number
+Obtain a valid LMIA or offer number

 2

-Receive signed employment contract and supporting documents
+Receive contract & supporting docs

 3

-Submit your work permit application online or from within Canada
+Submit your application online / in-Canada

 Open Work Permits